-Rocketship Enrollment at Each School
+Rocketship Enrollment

-Students enrolling in each Rocketship school shall meet the state guidelines for age.
-To enter kindergarten a child must be 4 years and 9 months of age on or before September 2 of the current school year of attendance (5 by December 2nd) (California Education Code Section 48000).
+Students enrolling in Rocketship shall meet the state guidelines for minimum age.
+To enter Kindergarten during the 2013-2014 school year, a child must be 5 years of age by October 1.
+To enter Kindergarten during the 2014-2015 school year and thereafter, a child must be 5 years of age by September 1 (California Education Code Section 48000).

-RS3 will serve students in grades K-5.
-During its first year of operation, RS3 may serve K-3, K-4, or K-5 students.
-RS3 may also decide to add a Transitional Kindergarten class.
+Rocketship may serve students in grades K-3, K-4, or K-5 during its first year of operation.
+Rocketship may also decide to add a Transitional Kindergarten class.
 The decision to add Transitional Kindergarten depends on whether there is clear demand from parents in the community, or if it is mandated by the state.
-We will notify the Santa Clara County Office of Education by May of the prior school year if we choose to add
+We will notify Franklin McKinley School District by May of the prior school year if we choose to add Transitional Kindergarten.

-Transitional Kindergarten.
 At the time of submitting this charter, the petitioners do not intend to exercise this option, but wish to reserve the right.

-At full enrollment, RS3 anticipates a total school enrollment of 600-700 students.
-To absorb expected attrition, we will continuously enroll vacated spaces to maintain the enrollment numbers.
+Rocketship anticipates a total school enrollment of 600-700 students.
+To absorb the expected attrition, the school will continuously enroll vacated spaces to maintain the enrollment numbers.
 Attrition will be primarily driven by families leaving the area and is similar to existing Rocketship Education and other high-performing charters in the area.

-Please see the Bell Schedule in Appendix AC which lists classes in a typical day.
+Please see the Bell Schedule in Appendix Z which lists classes in a typical day.
 Rocketship will provide all classroom instruction in a 20:1 ratio for grades K-3, despite having a school-wide student-teacher ratio higher than 20:1.
 This is because students have five hours of classroom instruction per day, while teachers typically teach between six and eight hours per day.
 Learning Lab is provided as an Intervention program and Learning Lab minutes do not factor into annual instructional minutes calculations.

 Teacher Level Number of Teachers

 Academic Dean 1

-Literacy Teachers 11
+Literacy / History Teachers 11

-Math Teachers 5
+Math / Science Teachers 5